Air Yordan: Álvarez hits 2-run homer in Astros’ Game 5 win

-WASHINGTON (AP) — Yordan Álvarez bided his time on the bench for two nights and had three swings to show for it.
+WASHINGTON (AP) — Carlos Correa told Houston Astros teammate Yordan Álvarez it was his day.

-Once the Houston Astros rookie was given a full-time job in Game 5 of the World Series, he had a blast. Álvarez went 3 for 3 with a huge two-run home run off Washington Nationals emergency starter Joe Ross to help Houston take a 3-2 series lead and move one victory away from a second championship in three years.
+After spending the previous two nights on the bench limited to two pinch-hit appearances, Álvarez got a full-time job back for Game 5 of the World Series and had a blast. Álvarez went 3 for 3 and hit a huge two-run home run off Washington Nationals emergency starter Joe Ross to help Houston take a 3-2 series lead and move one victory away from a second championship in three years.

+When they got back into the clubhouse after a 7-1 win Sunday night, Correa reminded the rookie of his pregame prediction.

-The homer was Álvarez’s first of the playoffs and a jumpstart for the Astros’ 7-1 win Sunday night.
-He became the youngest AL player with three hits in a World Series game since 1957.
+The homer was Álvarez’s first of the playoffs, and he became the youngest AL player with three hits in a World Series game since Tony Kubek did it for the Yankees in 1957.

+“I never thought that I’d be here in the big leagues at the biggest stage and performing at the biggest stage,” Álvarez said through a translator.

 Despite hitting .500 in the first two games of the World Series, Álvarez didn’t see the field for Games 3 and 4 at an NL park with no designated hitter because of concerns about his defense. Álvarez took three swings in two pinch-hit appearances, popping out in one and flying out in the other.